jun9/fast/_posts/2021-05-23-Review-Why-Hacker-do-what-they-do.md

 - All three major categories of motivations are confirmed to present in OSS participation:
+ 1. enjoyment-based intrinsic motivations
+ 2. obligation/community-based intrinsic motivations
+ 3. extrinsic motivations.

-User needs for the software, is the overwhelming reason for contribution and participation.
-The top single reason to contribute to projects is based on enjoyment-related intrinsic motivation, “Project code is intellectually stimulating to write” (44.9%).
-Improving programming skills, an extrinsic motivation related to human capital improvement, was a close second, with 41.8% of participants saying it was an important motivator.Self-identification with the hacker community and ethic drive participation.
+*User needs* for the software, is the overwhelming reason for contribution and participation.
+The top single reason to contribute to projects is based on enjoyment-related intrinsic motivation, “Project code is *intellectually stimulating* to write” (44.9%). *Improving programming skills*, an extrinsic motivation related to human capital improvement, was a close second (41.8%). *Self-identification* with the hacker community and ethic drive participation.

 - A sense of personal creativity is the biggest determinant of effort in F/OSS projects, this sense of creativity is endogenous and heterogeneous to the people within projects.